lightstep/cloud-native-observability/06 - effective-investigation.md

 editor!
 It's certainly familiar, and it certainly has its place, but it sets us up to think in a certain way -- we see there's a problem, and we start digging.
-In lieu of this, we propose other 'observability primitives' such as service graphs, aggregate trace comparisons, and histograms be where we start, then drilling down and winnowing out possibilities from there.
+In lieu of this, we propose other 'observability primitives' such as service graphs, aggregate trace comparisons, and histograms or heat maps be where we start, then drilling down and winnowing out possibilities from there.

 The advantage of this winnowing process is that we don't have to rely on other people so much -- people that might be half a world away, or asleep, or busy